ttkorhonen/myDocument/docs/mrfioc2/evr-usage.md

 to use the driver.
 For studying the implementation, the important locations in the source tree relating to the EVR are included in this document.

-The source distribution includes API documentation, produced with [Doxygen](https://en.wikipedia.org/wiki/Doxygen).
+The source repository contains a full API documentation, produced with [Doxygen](https://en.wikipedia.org/wiki/Doxygen).